aschmiedeke/gbtdocs/docs/how-tos/general_guides/autooof.rst

     This solution shows broad features (:math:`\pm` 1.5 radians of phase) with a surface rms of 197\ :math:`\mu m`.

-Here is an example of an unacceptable OOF solution:
+Here is an example of an unacceptab-itemle OOF solution:

 .. _fig-bad-oof-solution:
 .. figure:: images/autoOOF/OOFbadExample.jpg